Bytecode-Magnum/Bytecode-Magnum/README.md

 - 📫 How to reach me **magnuumx22@gmail.com**

-- ⚡ Fun fact **I am quite inquisite and deep passion for continious learning**
+- ⚡ Fun fact **Nothigns beats the satisfaction of smooth running code**
+- 🫡 Only Rule **First and very rule of programming, if the code works do not touch it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">